Tooth Sensitivity

 causes of teeth sensitivity

 You guessed it, yes.
 Soda drinks is very acidic and acidity is very bad for teeth.
-It causes enamel loss, which can cause sensitive teeth
+It causes enamel loss, which can cause sensitive teeth.
+You will also get yellow teeth if you drink a lot of acidic drinks.

 Grinding or clenching your jaw